junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 #### draft notes

-> Anakin goes into Imperial Palace, searches for Obi-Wan, uses Force to sense him.
->
-> Anakin faces the option of either going after Palpatine or saving Obi-Wan.
-He chooses Obi-Wan, gets himself in danger (runs into Dooku, fights, gets his right hand cut, like canon)
->
-> It turns out Obi-Wan managed to escape on his own (wounded but nonfatal), ready to leave to warn them, come back to rescue Anakin, the two kill Dooku.
->
-> Obi-Wan uses Force heal to stabilize Anakin's handicapped hand, Anakin furious, desperate, fear can't paint again.
-Obi-Wan suggests retreat for now, Anakin insists see it through, now or never.

 Obi-Wan thinks it's someone in Anakin's group tipped them off, actually it's his own datapad being hacked and monitored, thus the info leak is limited to the photos he took before: the decoding sheet, the wall paint, the first gathering meeting

 Dooku will try to use this to turn them against each other, try to make Anakin believe Obi-Wan betrayed them

 ### Chap 9 (Success)

+> The two back-to-back fight together, Anakin is forced to use left hand fighting, non-dominant hand but the move become unexpected, successfully kills Palpatine (trial? make use of the broadcasting time? reverse-hacked the monitored datapad, use it to broadcast)
+>
-> The two back-to-back fight together, Anakin is forced to use left hand fighting, non-dominant hand but the move become unexpected, successfully kills Palpatine, they liberate the city, announce empire falls by drawing a huge blue graffiti on wall saying "Free". people want them be new leaders, they suggest building new Republic but need more help, sending out invite to hidden Jedi/senators in all plantes, inviting more wise people to reestablish democracy (e.g. look for Yoda, etc.).
-There are more work need to be done to build the new order, but good thing that they have each other.
+> they liberate the city, announce empire falls by drawing a huge blue graffiti on wall saying "Free". people want them be new leaders, they suggest building new Republic but need more help, sending out invite to hidden Jedi/senators in all plantes, inviting more wise people to reestablish democracy (e.g. look for Yoda, etc.).
+>
+> There are more work need to be done to build the new order, but good thing that they have each other.
 It's a new beginning for the whole galaxy and for the two of them.